Fayetteville Policies and Procedures 320.1

 Lot 45 will not be cleared or reserved for weekday athletic events prior to 5 p.m.
 It may be reserved after 5 p.m. upon request.

 Section 7—Women’s Basketball Parking

 Vehicles parked in lot 55, 56D, 60 and 62 will be cited and relocated two hours prior to women’s home games, but no earlier than 5 p.m. on weekdays.

 Citations will not be issued in lot 56 for no permit violations from two hours prior to until two hours after the game.

-Lots 59 and 45 will be reserved for fan parking after 5 p.m. weekdays and on weekends, for athletic events.
+Lots 59 and 45 will be reserved for fan parking after 5 p.m. weekdays and at designated times on weekends, for athletic events.
 The lots will not be cleared.